 - 1. If this policy is disabled, all user groups are processed. - 2.
 If this policy isn't configured here, the value from the .ini file is used.
-If this policy is configured neither here nor in the .ini file, all users are processed.
+If this policy is not configured either here or in the .ini file, all users are processed.